Banking Banking Basics

 Keep in mind that Cash App is a financial services company and not a bank.
 This could mean a bank might have a wider range of services to offer you.
 For more information, check out our list of the best banks.

-You can get a lot out of Cash App if you use it as a peer-to-peer money payment system, and it’s especially useful if your personal or professional circles use the app, too.
+You can get a lot out of Cash App if you use it as a peer-to-peer money payment system, though.
+And it's especially useful if your personal or professional circles use the app, too.
 I use it to exchange money just as easily as cash.
 It stops me from having to get cash out of an ATM, make change, or delay payments.
+But if you don't feel like Cash App has the services or features you need, you have other options to consider, including those that made our list of the best money apps.